Fear of Medication

 Pharmacophobia became much more prevalent during the 2020 Coronavirus pandemic with some groups suggesting that the Covid-19 vaccines were more dangerous than the disease itself, or that it contained harmful or nefarious components designed to ‘control’ people.

-This is, of course, highly unlikely and may indicate paranoid thinking in those who believe it.
+This is, of course, highly unlikely and may indicate paranoid thinking in those who believe it and also highlights that many people are susceptible to ‘fake news’ stories published on social media platforms.

 Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Pharmacophobia knows only too well that the Anxiety that they experience is real enough.